ezmicken/fixpoint/README.md

+Was looking for a golang library to do deterministic fixed point arithmetic on floats, vectors, and quaternions for a video game.
+This is the only package I could find so I converted it to 6 points of precision to allow for greater values.
+Thanks aykevl!

 # Fixed point vector library

 This is a Go library for calculations on 3D objects.
 All calculations are done with fixed-point math so it is fast on hardware without floating point unit.
+It is also reproduceable accross cpu architectures.

 ## Performance